Save $250 – Book by June 30, 2021. Code: Wow

 Yes, Iceland is considered to be a safe country but like any place, please take precautions when going.
 Keep valuables locked up and have copies of your passport and credit cards in case of theft.

 This trip includes a fully immersive photography experience.
-Leave those cell phones in your bags and absorb yourself in a 360 degree Icelandic experience.
+Leave those cell phones in your bags and absorb yourself in a 360-degree Icelandic experience.
 Lindsey Miller of Lindsey A Miller Photography is coming on this trip as your personal photography sherpa.
-Armed with professional photography skills and a sweet top of the line camera, she will catch all the action from sunrise to sunset (which is around 2am) so you can take home authentic and professional photos of this amazing country.
+Armed with professional photography skills and a sweet top-of-the-line camera, she will catch all the action from sunrise to sunset (which is around 2 am) so you can take home authentic and professional photos of this amazing country.